haghard/sport-center/README.md

 This application uses a simple domain to demonstrate CQRS and event sourcing with Akka Persistence.
 This domain is a nba games: results and standings

-There are 3 type roles node in our akka cluster(Gateway, Crawler, Http Microservice Node/Domain)
+There are 3 type roles node in our akka cluster(Gateway, Crawler(Write side), Http Microservice/Domain(Read size)) For better design we should have splitted domain and http layer(future work)

 ### Gateway
 Group of machines that links together two worlds using simple Load Balancer and Distributed Service Registry for internal cluster nodes.
 Every incoming request will be redirected for internal services if matched route is found.
 Each Gateway node provides following features: